vtex-apps/store-header/docs/README.md

   },
 ```

 >⚠️ The example above uses four rows for the desktop header.
-This setup enables the replication of the header to include telemarketing functionalities (when activated), notifications, page links, and other blocks, such as a logo and menu.
+This setup allows replicating the header to include telemarketing functionalities (when activated), notifications, page links, and other blocks, such as a logo and menu.

 3. Configure each `header-row` by adding props and declaring the desired blocks as children.
-The most commonly used are [Logo](https://developers.vtex.com/docs/apps/vtex.store-components/logo), [Minicart](https://developers.vtex.com/docs/apps/vtex.minicart), and [Menu](https://developers.vtex.com/docs/apps/vtex.menu).
+The most commonly used blocks are [Logo](https://developers.vtex.com/docs/apps/vtex.store-components/logo), [Minicart](https://developers.vtex.com/docs/apps/vtex.minicart), and [Menu](https://developers.vtex.com/docs/apps/vtex.menu).

 In the example below, we'll add a [Telemarketing](https://developers.vtex.com/docs/apps/vtex.telemarketing) bar to the first row: